blakejacobus/creationcookbook.com/README.md

 # Vegetarian Recipes

 ## Purpose
+- A way to make the world a better place
+- Guide for fresh vegetarians and curious carnivores
-- Recipes stolen from other sites
+- Recipes stolen from other websites
-- Plants and animal byproducts (vegan and vegetarian)
+- Plant and animal products (vegan and vegetarian)
 - Simple presentation
-- Guide for fresh vegetarians and curious carnivores

 ## Names
+- **`creationcookbook`**
+- `cropcookbook`
 - `curiouscarnivore`
+- `earthgoodscookbook`
 - `earthvore` includes animals; not just their byproducts
 - `gardencookbook` owned
 - `goodguide` owned